The following 20 steps will help analyze, correct and troubleshoot many different device issues in Window Enviorments.

 OPTION 2 – Delete all devices on a specified media server.

-From the command line: Install_path\Veritas\NetBackup\bin\admincmd>nbemmcmd -deletealldevices -machinename -machinetype media
+From the command line: Install_path\Veritas\NetBackup\bin\admincmd>nbemmcmd -deletealldevices -machinename <server name> -machinetype media

 13) Use the device configuration wizard to configure your devices.